rounakkraaj-1744/self-learning-agent/README.md

 - Experiences use local JSON storage.

 Possible extensions include real test/build feedback, per-problem action values, experiment tracking, metrics visualization, database-backed memory, and human feedback.

-## License

-Add a license before publishing if you want others to reuse the project.
-MIT is a common choice for a small open-source experiment.